 Domicile DIFC, United Arab Emirates

-Long Term Rating Baa1
+Long Term Rating Baa1 , Possible Downgrade

 Туре LT Issuer Rating - Fgn Curr

-Outlook Negative
+Outlook Rating(s) Under Review

 Please see the ratings section at the end of this report for more information.
 The ratings and outlook shown reflect information as of the publication date.